WesEfird/Monolith/README.md

 [go-prompt](https://github.com/c-bata/go-prompt) is a required dependency.

-`go build github.com/WesEfird/MonolithServer`
+`go build github.com/WesEfird/Monolith`

-`./MonolithServer`
+`./Monolith`
 ### Client
-The client can be built using MonolithServer.
+The client can be built using Monolith.
-Once the MonolithServer binary has been built and ran, use the `BuildEndpoint` command in the MonolithServer console.
+Once the Monolith binary has been built and ran, use the `BuildEndpoint` command in the Monolith console.

 `BuildEndpoint <EndpointID> <Server IP> <Server Port> <Auth String>`